-Meanwhile, the Group completed the acquisition of CC Bong Logistics in January 2024 and expects to operate storage and coal mixing services, which is a part of coal service supply chain business, through its indirect wholly-owned subsidiary, Changzhishi Desheng Coal Storage and Distribution Company Limited [長治市德勝煤炭儲配有限公司] ("Changzhishi Desheng").
-Changzhishi Desheng is principally engaged in supply chain management services and general cargo storage services.
+Changzhishi Desheng, which was a newly acquired indirect wholly-owned subsidiary of the Company in January 2024, is principally engaged in supply chain management services and general cargo storage services.
 Changzhishi Desheng owns two coal sheds and the associated machineries of such coal sheds.
 The expected total storage capacity of the two coal sheds is 1 million tonnes of coal.
 The coal sheds are located in a logistics park in Shanxi province, the PRC, which has storage and logistics supporting facilities such as cylindrical silos, train dumpers, and coal storage yards.
 The logistics park is located approximately 1.5 km from a railway station, which is connected to Changzhi South Station of the Central-South Railway, and is also adjunct to the National Highway 228, Erguang Expressway, county and township roads, which the Company considers is a prime location from an operational perspective and would provide a stable source of demand and may potentially provide an additional source of supply to the Group's trading businesses.
+During the Year, Changzhishi Desheng has contributed approximately RMB17.6 million to the Group's revenue.